 Marlborough Pie is a spiced apple custard pie once considered a traditional New England Thanksgiving dessert.
 Made with applesauce, cream, eggs, nutmeg, and a splash of sherry, it's in the style of pumpkin pie but with a flavor more in line with apple pie.

-In a food processor, blend stewed apples (or applesauce), sugar, sherry, lemon juice, nutmeg, and salt until smooth.
+In a food processor, blend stewed apples (or applesauce), sugar, sherry, lemon juice, nutmeg, melted butter, and salt until smooth.

 Add eggs, milk, and cream.
 Blend again until fully combined.